floooh/floooh.github.io/_posts/2016-01-12-cmake-dependency-juggling.md

 # Gfx needs project-internal modules Core and IO:
 target_link_libraries(Gfx Core IO)

-# and executables need to link aginst the platform's 3D libs:
+# and executables need to link against the platform's 3D libs:
 if (USE_OPENGL)
     target_link_libraries(Gfx GL)
 elseif (USE_D3D11)